3x-haust/Python_Ezy_API/README.md

 ```

 - By inheriting from `EzyService`, you can define API endpoints as asynchronous functions within the service.
-- The function name becomes the API endpoint URL.
+- Function names become the API endpoint URLs.
   - For example, a function called `get_user` is automatically mapped to the `/user/` path with the `GET` method.
-    - As an exception, if the service name is `app`, it's mapped to the root path.
+    - However, as an exception, when the service name is `app`, it maps to the root path.
-- Functions can be defined with `async` to enable asynchronous processing.
+- Functions are defined as `async` to enable asynchronous processing.

 ### URL Mapping Rules

-The function names of the service are automatically mapped to URL endpoints.
+Service function names are automatically mapped to URL endpoints.

 | Function Name | HTTP Method | URL |
 |:---:|:---:|:---|